dwightmulcahy/healthchecker.server/README.md

 </p>

 # Why?
-In my household I have several different devices running.
-My media center sometimes will hang or reboot leaving it is an unuseable state.
-Sometimes powers goes out and devices don't reboot correctly.
-My raspberry pi cluster runs a bunch of rest api endpoints that I constantly am adding "features" too (sometimes called `bugs`).
-This microserve will email me when something happens that will involve human interaction (me).
+In my household, I have several different devices running.
+My media center sometimes will hang or reboot, leaving it in an unusable state.
+Sometimes the power goes out, and devices don't restart correctly.
+My raspberry pi cluster runs a bunch of rest API endpoints that I constantly am adding "features" too (sometimes called bugs) and there are errors introduced that aren't obvious immediately.
+This microservice will email me when something happens that will involve human interaction (me).

 # Installation
-_**THIS CURRENTLY ISN"T AVAILABLE YET!!!**_
+_**CURRENTLY THIS ISN"T AVAILABLE YET!!!**_

 You can install `HealthCheck.Server` using pip:
 ```
 pip install healthcheck.server
 ```
-Currently it supports python versions 3.7+.
+Currently, `HealthCheck.Server` requires python versions 3.7+.

-# Healthchecker.Server
-Running this microservice will provide a findable service (via ZeroConf) that will allow programs and hardware to register for periodic healthchecks.
-Email's can be sent when the registered service degrades or goes unhealthy as defined by the registered parameters.

 ## Usage

 The following code will find and register an application for monitoring.
-Emails will be sent when the status of the monitored application changes.
+Emails will are sent when the status of the monitored application changes.
 ```python
 from healthcheck import HealthCheckerServer